Bond-based nonlocal models by nonlocal operator method in symmetric support domain: Conclusions

 \section{Conclusions}

-In this work, we have proposed several bond-based models for solids, thin plates, and gradient solids in different dimensional spaces.
-The main motivation is to derive the force constitution that depends only on the bond deformation, while the collective deformations recover the traditional local theory by using an energy equivalence principle and assuming a constant, fully symmetric support region.
-For the bond-based NOM, a weight function is introduced to define the bond forces.
-To account for the bending effect due to curvature, the nonlocal curvature and the nonlocal moment are defined by introducing a bent bond.
-The bent bond is defined symmetrically by including three points.
-It is shown that the thin plate model based on bonds has a Poisson's ratio restriction.
-A simple bond-based gradient elasticity is also developed based on the equivalence of the gradient deformation energy.
+The present study introduces several bond-based models for solids, thin plates, and gradient solids in diverse dimensional spaces.
+The primary objective is to establish a bond force model that is solely dependent upon bond deformation, with the local theory being restored through collective deformations via the application of an energy equivalence principle and the assumption of a fully symmetric support region.
+The bond-based NOM incorporates a weight function to establish the bond forces.
+The introduction of a bent bond enables the definition of nonlocal curvature and nonlocal moment, which account for the bending effect resulting from curvature.
+The symmetrical definition of the bent bond encompasses three points.
+The thin plate model utilizing bonds has been demonstrated to possess a constraint on its Poisson's ratio.
+A bond-based gradient elasticity model is derived from the principle of equivalence of the gradient deformation energy between local and nonlocal settings.

-The bond-based elasticity accounts for the strain extension and shear deformation of a bond and has no Poisson's ratio constraint.
-By introducing a weight function, the distribution of nonlocal bond strain energy can be regulated.
-At the same time, a cohesive damage model for bent bonds is proposed, which weakens the bond force when the threshold value of bond strain or bond curvature is reached.
-This setting provides a simple rule to localize the strain without cutting the bond.
-In addition, a plasticity model is derived based on the increase in bond force for a single bond.
+The bond-based elasticity takes into consideration the normal deformation and shear deformation in a bond without being constrained by Poisson's ratio.
+The regulation of the distribution of nonlocal bond strain energy is achieved through the use of a weight function.
+Simultaneously, a damage model is suggested for deformed bonds, whereby the bond strength is reduced upon attainment of the bond strain or bond curvature threshold value.
+This configuration offers a straightforward guideline for the localization of strain without the need to sever the bond.
+Furthermore, a plasticity model is formulated by utilizing the incremental deformation of a bond.